-All agencies shall encourage the participation of business, industry, government and volunteer agencies in planning and support at all levels of government aimed at the development of an overall enhanced response and recovery capability to hazardous material releases.
+All agencies shall encourage the participation of business, industry, government, and volunteer agencies in planning and support at all levels of government aimed at developing an enhanced response and recovery capability to hazardous material releases.

 Participants

 County/City Mayor

 Appoint a County/Local Community Coordinator that is charged with reviewing all reported hazardous material incidents/accidents to appropriate local and state agencies.